sf-wdi-18/notes/lectures/week-03/day_2_express/README.md

 ```

-Now you can start the web application:
+Now you can start the server:

 ```
 node index.js